paul-hammant/fast_perforce_setup/README.md

 This script has been developed on a Mac.
 If it does not work for Linux, please raise a GitHub issue with details.

 Three things going on here:

 1. Getting the essential Perforce binaries and putting them in the path.
-2. Setting up a perforce server and using it from a client (involves two shells)
+2. Setting up a perforce server and
+3. Using it from a perforce client

-3. Copying subversion history into perforce (not really covered in this readme, see the accompanying blog entry TODO)
+There's a bonus about copying subversion history into perforce, but it is not really covered in this readme, see the accompanying blog entry: TODO.

 # 1. Getting the perforce binaries.